 - The fact that they are touching a little isn’t the issue.
 They’ll shrink up quite a bit so it’s okay.

 - If you guessed that I have too few cherries on the tray?
 That’ll be a personal preference thing.
-I tend to underpack a tray to give better airflow on denser produce.
+I tend to put very little on the tray to give better airflow on denser produce.

 - If you guessed that I started these cut side down — BINGO!

-I have found that having the cut side up lends them to sticking a little less than cut side down.
+I have found that having the cut side up lends them to stick a little less than cut side down.

 Over-dehydrating fruit can be almost as bad as under-dehydrating as far as taste and texture.
 These are on the verge…they still have a bite and are still flavorful, but much longer and they would’ve been hard and flavorless.
-This is why it’s important, even if you are using a timer, that you check your produce often.
+This is why it’s important, even if you are using a timer, that you check your fruits and vegetables often.

 While some folks will tell you that dried fruits can keep for a year or two if properly stored, I can sometimes taste a significant change in texture from fruits that have been stored that long without preservatives that might be in the store-bought versions.

 - Put the cherries into canning jars and vacuum seal or into a jar with an O2 absorber.
 The only problem with the O2 method is that once you’ve opened your bag of O2 absorbers, you’ll need to use up the bag.
 That’s why I prefer using a Food Saver vacuum sealer.
 You can work on one project at a time.

 - Into mylar bags that have been vacuum sealed (click here to see a video).